 Students interpret various forms of data (graphic, written, and visual) and identify relationships between population growth, greenhouse gas emissions, temperature rise, ice melt, and sea level rise.Download PDF

 Students participate in a game that mimics the relationship between population growth and aquifer depletion.Download PDF

 7 Billion: Where do you Stand?
 (E, S)

 Students articulate their thoughts about ethical issues related to a population of over seven billion and consider the opinions of their classmates.Download PDF

 Chips of Trade (S)

-Acting as countries, students discuss how resources are inequitably distributed throughout the world and how this imbalance motivates trade.Download PDF
+Acting as countries in a simulation game, students discuss how resources are inequitably distributed throughout the world and how this imbalance motivates trade.Download PDF

 Students identify ways that many factors in human society and the natural environment are interdependent by creating a concept map in cooperative learning groups.Download PDF